 - R (YB) v London Borough of Newham (2012).
 Judicial review challenge to Newham’s unlawful decision to cut a child’s care package in half without a proper re-assessment.
 This left the child, who had autism and challenging behaviour, at risk of being restrained by the police.
 An injunction was obtained to restore the care package.

-- R(YK) v London Borough of Newham (2012) Judicial review of Newham’s failure to re-house a family that had been waiting for emergency re-housing for over 5 years, leaving a severely disabled child virtually unable to go in or out of the house in her wheelchair and without access to the bathroom.
+- R(YK) v London Borough of Newham (2012) Judicial review of Newham’s failure to re-house a family that had been waiting for emergency re-housing for over 5 years, leaving a severely disabled child virtually unable to go in or out of the house in her wheelchair and without access to the bathroom or fresh air.

 - R (McDonald) v Royal Borough of Kensington & Chelsea [2011] UKSC 33